ZmnSCPxj/payz/doc/PAYECS-REF.md

 invoice"`, then a Component named `lightningd:invoice:type:bolt11 invoice` will be attached to the value `true`.
 Your own Systems can trigger on the promoted Component name.

+The default flow will check if `lightningd:amount` does not exist but `lightningd:invoice:amount_msat` does; if so, it detaches the `lightningd:invoice:amount_msat` and attaches its value to `lightningd:amount`.
+If the default flow finds both, it will fail entity processing with an error in `lightningd:error`.

 ### `lightningd:nonce`